Extended Sizing

 Figure D is where the inside thighs touch when standing straight with your knees together.
 It usually occurs because of and stays after pregnancy but can occur naturally in a person of any size.
 It's of significance to swimwear because it's associated with lower and closer together bottom cheeks (or better said; there is little to no natural valley between the cheeks.
 From a pattern making perspective you can open the cheeks a little with a concave centre back seam (best suited to smaller sizes) or go the complete opposite and create a convexed centre back seam and allow the garment to move further out over the cheeks (larger sizes that also have jodhpurs for example).

 Figure E represents both jodhpurs and square hips together.
-While exaggerated in this image, many North American and African women are of this figure type.
+While exaggerated in this image, many North American and African women are generally of this figure type.

 Figure F represents both jodhpurs and touching thighs, more typical of European and Australian mothers.

-Figure G is the trifecta and usually (honestly) is a weight issue, although it is possible to have all three and it not be a weight issue on much taller women... the taller you are the more likely you are to also have jodhpurs, although the less likely your thighs will touch because both your pelvis is bigger and you thighs are longer (then it's a simple matter of physics and mechanics).
+Figure G is the trifecta and usually (honestly) is a weight issue, although it is possible to have all three and it not be a weight issue on much taller women ... the taller you are the more likely you are to also have jodhpurs, although the less likely your thighs will touch because both your pelvis is bigger and you thighs are longer (then it's a simple matter of physics and mechanics).

 The above table is based on a survey size of 5,706 women of assorted nationality.
 You can clearly see from the table that as size increases the percentage of people of figure type A decreases sharply.
-The most notable shape issue is jodhpurs … in sizes 14 and up you are more likely to have them than to not, with 88% of women size 16+ having this feature.
+The most notable shape issue is jodhpurs … in Australian sizes 14 and up you are more likely to have them than to not, with 88% of women size 16+ having this feature.
 Which must raise the question is it normal to have them, with the smaller sizes being the odd ones out?
 Square hips and inside thigh do increase with size but are not significant numerically in themselves until combined with jodhpurs.
 There was one instance in a size 8 in which both squared hips and inside thigh were present but not jodhpurs ... this was on a very odd shaped model so I've removed her from the statistics.

-From a custom pattern making point of view the trick is to identify which conditions you or your client have and design the garment accordingly as described above.
-You are really looking at either ...
+From a custom pattern making point of view the trick is to identify which conditions you or your client have and design the garment accordingly.

-Front & Back Waist Issues
+The Front And Back Waist

 Changing tummy and waist shape is usually done by use of stiffer fabrics or linings.
 Obviously the less stretch left in the fabric the less negative ease you can use, so there is a trade-off between being squeezed flatter and actually being able to put on the garment.
 Sounds simple doesn't it?
 Just add in some more ease and stiffen the fabric even more?
 Wrong, there is a catch.